As an Enrolled Nurse, you have the opportunity to work across the health sector.

 - You will be required to complete 440 hours (11 weeks) of Professional Experience Placement (PEP) in a health service environment during the Diploma program.
 This professional experience placement is unpaid.
 Alpine Institute will organise placement within Alpine Health or other Health Services.

 - Placement will be in block mode, linked to the content covered in each semester.

-- Semester 1 placement is 3 weeks duration
+- Session 1 placement is 2 weeks

-- Semester 2 placement is 4 weeks duration
+- Session 2 placement is 2 weeks

-- Semester 3 placement is 4 weeks duration
+- Session 3 placement is 4 weeks

 - Students are required to provide a Police Check, Working with Children check and Immunisation evidence prior to undertaking professional experience placement.

 To achieve the qualification, the student will need to: